 - No additional treatment - Tocilizumab by intravenous infusion with the dose determined by body weight.
-[Introduced in protocol version 4.0; enrolment closed 24 January 2021]
+[Introduced in protocol version 4.0; enrolment ongoing]

 2.6 Definitions of primary and secondary outcomes

 Outcomes will be assessed at 28 days and then 6 months after the relevant randomisation.
 Analysis of longer-term outcomes collected beyond this will be described in a separate Statistical Analysis Plan.